 The Valais to the French speaker, or Wallis to the German speaker, is an arid canton with many of Europe’s highest, glaciated peaks.
 Typically, the weather is sunny and dry, making a hiker’s paradise.
-Numerous trails follow ancient bisses, or handbuilt irrigation channels, that cross the hillsides and link farming hamlets and high pastures, or alps, and carry the hiker back in time.
+Numerous trails follow ancient, handbuilt irrigation channels, that cross the hillsides and link farming hamlets and high pastures, or alps, and carry the hiker back in time.

-Of course Zermatt is not the only resort in the Valais.
+Of course, Zermatt is not the only resort in the Valais.
 Saas Fee, just over the Mischabel ridge, is another fully developed resort town.
-Set beneath tumbling glaciers with spectacular mountain views and a full range of hikes, Saas Fee is a slightly sleepier cousin to Zermatt, and two of the Alps’ finest high level walks, the Grachen Hohenweg and the Gspon Hohenweg, terminate there.
+Set beneath tumbling glaciers with spectacular mountain views and a full range of hikes, Saas Fee is a slightly sleepier cousin to Zermatt.
+Two of the Alps’ finest high level walks, the Grachen Hohenweg and the Gspon Hohenweg, terminate in there.

 Saas Fee can be reached by car or bus, but neither are allowed inside the city walls.
 Instead, they must be parked in designated car parks.
 Small electric vehicles are the only vehicles to operate inside of the city.
 The decision to minimize traffic was made by the town in 1951 when the road was being built from Saas Grund.
 In addition to mountaineering and skiing, you can enjoy a range of other activities, including classical music, restaurants, nightclubs, and a sports and leisure complex at Saas Fee.

 If you prefer to get more off the beaten path, consider visiting the Lotschental, a valley that time forgot, just north of the Rhone.
 The tiny villages of Kippel and Wiler offer accommodations and access to the valley’s few peaceful and spectacular hikes.
 Otherwise, travel into the French-speaking portion of the canton south of the Rhone.